 2017 Senior Doctoral Fellowship, International Foundation Program, New College/University of Toronto

-2016 Doctoral Dissertation Award from The International Research Foundation for English Language Education (TIRF, USA)
+2016 Doctoral Dissertation Award, The International Research Foundation for English Language Education (TIRF, USA)

 2016 Social Sciences and Humanities Research Council Doctoral Fellowship